UPDATED: February 16, 2023

 Little League is the largest worldwide youth sports organization and provides an inclusive, enjoyable experience for players and volunteers.

-If you want to move your player up or down a level, this can be requested at the time of registration on the special requests section but may not be able to be accommodated.
+If you want to move your player up or down a level, this can be requested at the time of registration on the special requests section but may not be able to be accommodated and is only appropriate in extenuating circumstances.

 |